Cindy Vela

-Cindy Vela (born January 4, 1979) is an American actress and model.
-She appeared in Black November (2012), Endgame (2015), Camino (2016) and Run Hide Fight (2020).
+Cindy Vela is an American actress and model.
+She appeared in Black November (2012), Endgame (2015), Camino (2016), and Run Hide Fight (2020).

 Early life and education

-Vela was born in Brownsville, Texas in 1979.
+Vela was born in Brownsville, Texas.
 She later lived in Olmito.
 Vela is the daughter of Lupita and Fred Vela.
 She has a brother named Freddy Vela.
 She graduated from Los Fresnos High School.
 Vela attended the University of Texas at Brownsville and Texas Southmost College, where she was the lead saxophonist in the jazz band and concert band.
 She later received a bachelor of arts degree in music education.

 She became a band director at Memorial Middle School and briefly directed the band at Harlingen High School.
 In 2000, she won the title of Miss Latina.
 A photographer discovered her while she was in college and Vela moved to Los Angeles to pursue acting and modeling.

 Career

 Vela has played supporting roles in Mexican-American productions including Harvest of Redemption (2007), Desdemona: A Love Story (2009), and Thou Shalt Not Kill (2014).
 Vela's first appearance is in 2005 drama Puños rosas, in an uncredited role.
 In a 2009 film Ready or Not, she played one of Alex Rocco's mistress.
 She was praised for her role in Desdemona: A Love Story (2009), which won best feature film at the Boston Film Festival.
 Vela appeared in a music video for Kris Allen's "The Truth" in 2010.
-She had previously been in videos for Carlos Santana, Christina Aguilera and Daddy Yankee.
+She had previously been in videos for Carlos Santana, Christina Aguilera, and Daddy Yankee.

 In 2012, she appeared in Black November, as agent Consuelos.
 She appeared as a TV reporter in a 2016 film Camino starring Zoë Bell.
 Vela appeared in the film It's Gawd (2017) as Lucy.
 One of Ray Bradbury final plays he produced, The Wonderful Ice Cream Suite, featured Vela.
 Vela appears in the film Run Hide Fight distributed by The Daily Wire and released in 2020 as the character Ms. Nunez, a Spanish teacher caught in the midst of a school shooting.